There are 7 types of AP Physics 1 multiple-choice questions:

 - Questions in sets

-Each question type is defined below, with tips to help you confidently tackle and select the correct answer.
-For each question type, we provide an example that you will likely see on the AP Physics 1 exam.
-Our UWorld question bank has hundreds of these questions, so we are also including examples of how our illustrated explanations walk you through these question types.
-By getting first-hand practice with AP-level questions and applying the tips mentioned below, you will be well-prepared to achieve the best score possible on your AP Physics 1 exam!
+Each AP Physics 1 multiple-choice question type is defined below, with tips to help you confidently tackle and select the correct answer.
+For each question type, we provide an example for each that you will likely see on the exam.
+Our UWorld AP Physics 1 question bank has hundreds of these questions, so we’ve also included examples of how our illustrated explanations walk you through these question types.

 Text-Based Questions

 This type of question involves text-only information.
-When you're taking the exam, you will encounter two types of text-based multiple-choice questions: short-form questions and long-form questions.
+When you're taking the exam, you will encounter 2 types of text-based multiple-choice questions: short-form and long-form.

 - Short-form text questions are knowledge-based and test your ability to recall important fundamental concepts.

-- Long-form text questions, in contrast, will include background information that tests your ability to apply that knowledge to a new situation.
+- Long-form text questions will include background information that tests your ability to apply that knowledge to a new situation.

-You should approach short- and long-form question variations with the same focus, as both types are equal in difficulty.
-Short-form questions can assess the most difficult concepts, just as a long-form question could contain a lot of text and information while asking a simple question.
+You should approach short- and long-form question variations with the same focus, as both types are equally difficult.
+Short-form questions can assess the most difficult concepts, just as a long-form question could contain much text and information while asking a simple question.

-This type of question is generally one or two sentences long and will generally require you to use your content knowledge to answer.
-Below is an example of this question type.
+This type of question is generally 1 or 2 sentences and will require you to use your content knowledge to answer.

 Scientists want to launch a satellite into a circular orbit such that the satellite always remains directly above the same location on Earth's equator during its orbit.
 Which of the following procedures will allow the scientists to accomplish this?